 Visit the Radical Roots: Nourishing Feminist Work blog at this link: https://blogs.brown.edu/radicalroots/

 Additionally, the SDC Administrative staff are available to meet with people remotely by email, phone, or video.
 We can help students access Brown resources and help them find resources wherever they currently are.
 Please contact the staff to arrange a time:

 Felicia Salinas-Moniz, Senior Assistant Director, Sarah Doyle Center, E-mail [email protected] or call (401)-863-1781 (leave a voicemail) to schedule a meeting.

-The Sarah Doyle Center, established at Brown in 1974, seeks to provide a comfortable yet challenging place for students, faculty, and staff to examine the multitude of issues around gender.
+The Sarah Doyle Center, established at Brown in 1974, seeks to provide a comfortable yet challenging place for students, faculty, and staff to examine the multitude of questions around gender.

-The Sarah Doyle Center offers programs and services for all members of the Brown community, and is a site for research into and exploration of gender issues that extend into and beyond the classroom.
+The Sarah Doyle Center offers programs and services for all members of the Brown community, and is a site for research into and exploration of gender issues pertinent to the classroom and beyond.